ThomasCarstens/jekyll/_posts/2018-06-16-Is-this-a-Les-Paul-or-is-it-a-Strat.md

 ### Connecting to notebook server

-Since I work on Macs (and none features a decent Nvidia GPU) I ssh into a GPU equipped server that runs the [jupyter notebook](http://jupyter.org) server with GPU acceleration (it also features an anaconda installation and has the fast.ai and other required python libraries installed, I'm not discussing the setup here).
+Since I work on Macs (and none features a decent Nvidia GPU) I ssh into a GPU-equipped server that runs the [jupyter notebook](http://jupyter.org) with GPU acceleration (it also features an anaconda installation and has the fast.ai and other required python libraries installed, I'm not discussing the setup here).

 ```bash
 # activate the anaconda environment